Over-Wintering Hummingbirds in the Puget Sound Area

 Make sure your feeders are healthy for the birds who visit them!
 Keeping a bird-safe hummingbird feeder isn’t difficult, but there are a few things to keep in mind:

-4. Use one part sugar to four parts water: Don’t be tempted to increase the sugar content, even to help prevent freezing.
-Hummingbirds slurp up nectar through amazing tongues that act like piston-pumps, and thicker syrup is hard to slurp.
+- Use one part sugar to four parts water: Don’t be tempted to increase the sugar content, even to help prevent freezing.
+Hummingbirds slurp up nectar with amazing fringed tongues (a similar design was actually used to increase the effectiveness of swabs for covid-19 tests) and thicker syrup is hard to slurp.
 It might also be harmful to their health if they do manage to drink it.
 The Seattle Audubon Society has some great tips for keeping your artificial nectar thawed and ready to drink.

 Winter Hummingbird Plants